nelsonr/browser-extension-starter/README.md

 2. Remove the type signatures from the code, e.g. change `tab: Tab` to just `tab`.
 3. Update the file extensions in the **webpack** config (in the `webpack.common.js` file).

+## Code formatting and linting with ESLint

+The starter kit also includes a configuration file for [ESLint](https://eslint.org/).
+It's recommended to install the ESLint extension in your editor.
+There's some configuration included for using it with Visual Studio Code, so it should format your code automatically when saving any TypeScript or JavaScript file.

+To make any changes check out the the [documentation](https://eslint.org/docs/latest/) on the ESLint website.

 ## Notes

 At the moment (November 7th, 2022), Firefox still hasn't adopted the Manifest V3 (it's being worked on).
-This means that, to publish a Firefox Addon, you'll need to use the Manifest V2 instead.
+This means that to publish a Firefox Addon, you'll need to use the Manifest V2 instead, at least for now.

 ## Learn more